RiceMunk/omnifit/docs/examples.rst

   fitter_example.plot_fitresults(ax)
   plt.savefig('example_fitres.pdf')

-In this, line 1-3 imports omnifit, numpy and matplotlib.
-Strictly speaking, importing numpy and matplotlib is not necessary because Omnifit already imports them, but this way we prevent any ambiguity when calling either package in this example session.
-Lines 4 and 5 involve reading the observational and laboratory datas into their respective arrays.
-On the observational data file, columns 1 and 2 contain the wavelength and optical depth, respectively.
-For the laboratory data file columns 1-3 contain the frequency (in cm^-1), and n and k values respectively.
-Line 6 initializes the observational spectrum in the spectrum class, while line 7 calculates a CDE-corrected spectrum of the laboratory data.
-Line 8 creates a version of the laboratory spectrum which is interpolated to match the spectral resolution of the observation spectrum.
-Line 9 initializes the fitter class with the x (wavenumber) and y (optical depth) data of the observational spectrum.
-Lines 10-13 add the interpolated laboratory spectrum to the collection of fittable functions with an initial guess of the multiplier at 0.5.
-Lines 14-20 add a Gaussian to the function collection, with initial guesses of 2.5, 3000.0, and 50.0 for the peak, centroid position and full width half-maximum of the function, and with a constraint on the centroid position which permits it to deviate only up to 200 cm^-1 from the initial guess.
-Line 21 performs the actual fit, and line 22 saves the fit results to two files starting with "example_fitres".
-The files created are "example_fitres.xml" which contains various information (such as the best-fit parameters) and "example_fitres.csv" which contains the x,y information of the target data and the best-fitted data each separated to their own columns.
-Finally, lines 23-27 plot and save the fit results to the file "example_fitres.pdf".
+In this, line 1-6 import the various components needed for the full fit.
+Lines 7 and 8 read the spectrum data from the two files which contain the target spectrum and the complex refractive index spectrum.

+Line 9 initialises the target spectrum as an absorption spectrum using the data read in line 7, and line 10 initialises the CDE-corrected spectrum using the data read in line 8.

+Line 11 interpolates the data in the CDE-corrected spectrum to match the spectral resolution of the fitting target spectrum, which is also used to initialise the fitter on line 12.

+Lines 13 and 14 prepare the fitting parameters for an empirical data, containing only an initial guess (0.5) for the best-fit multiplier.
+These parameters and the data to be fitted are then given to the fitter on line 15.

+Similarly lines 16-19 involve setting up the initial guess and constrains on the parameters for a Gaussian fit, which are then given to the fitter (with instruction to try and fit a Gaussian) on line 20.

+Line 21 is used to make the fitting itself happen.
+After it is done, the command on line 22 can be called to produce two files, example_fitres.csv and example_fitres.xml, which contain all the information on the fit results, as documented in `omnifit.fitter.Fitter.fitresults_tofile`.

+Finally, lines 23-26 are used to produce a plot of the fit results in the file example_fitres.pdf.